carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 MCStreamer class.
 This is an abstract API that is implemented in different ways (e.g. to output a .s file, output an ELF .o file, etc) that is effectively an "assembler API".
-MCStreamer has one method per directive, such as EmitLabel, EmitSymbolAttribute, SwitchSection, etc, which directly correspond to assembly level directives.
+MCStreamer has one method per directive, such as EmitLabel, EmitSymbolAttribute, switchSection, etc, which directly correspond to assembly level directives.

 If you are interested in implementing a code generator for a target, there are